BMBCh MA(Oxon) MScPH(LSHTM) MFFLM FRCPsych

 Book

-I am Dr Bradley Hillier, an experienced and respected Consultant Psychiatrist based in London and the medical director of HumanMind Health.
+I am Dr Bradley Hillier, an experienced and respected Consultant Psychiatrist based in London, and the Medical Director and Chief Executive of HumanMind Health a sensitive and specialist mental health clinic where I practice with my team and colleagues.

 I have a broad network of trusted mental and physical healthcare providers, whom I have fostered constructive and nimble working relationships based upon my direct experience of working with them and being able to vouch for the standard of their care, values and qualification.

-I completed my medical degrees (BMBCh MA(Oxon)) in 2004 at the world renowned Trinity College, University of Oxford, and subsequently trained in psychiatry at a number of prestigious institutions including the Maudsley Hospital, Bethlem Royal Hospital, Imperial College London, Chelsea and Westminster Hospitals, University College London Hospital, The Whittington Hospital, and Broadmoor High Secure Psychiatric Hospital, amongst others.
+I completed my medical degrees (BMBCh MA(Oxon)) in 2004 at Trinity College, University of Oxford and Oxford University Medical School, and subsequently trained in psychiatry at a number of prestigious institutions including the Maudsley Hospital, Bethlem Royal Hospital, Imperial College London, Chelsea and Westminster Hospitals, University College London Hospital, The Whittington Hospital, and Broadmoor High Secure Psychiatric Hospital, amongst others.

 My areas of special interest